COVID-19 and Academic Integrity

-Below are suggestions and tips curated from UD, a number of other universities, and trusted academic sources to help both students and faculty be successful this semester.
+Below are suggestions and tips curated from UD, a number of other universities, and trusted academic sources to help both students and faculty be successful in both in-person and virtual learning environments.

 First and foremost, be certain you know and adhere to all Student Guidelines regarding COVID-19.